polterguy/polterguy.github.io/tutorials/auth/index.md

 ## JWT internals

-JWT is easily explained to a child.
-OAuth2 on the other hand, is ridiculously complicated and over engineered, to the point where even the guy in charge of the standardisation committee went on a 2 year long tour throwing sessions who's names were as follows; _"OAuth2 sucks!"_ OAuth2 might be cool if you're Google or Facebook, but if you're anything else, it's a _hot smoking pile of garbage_!
+JWT is very easy to understand.
+It is based upon a secret that you can find in Magic as a configuration setting.
-JWT on the other hand is ridiculously simple to understand.
-It's based upon a secret, which you can find in Magic as a configuration setting.
 Below are all configuration settings related to auth in Magic.

 ```json
 {